Self-Sabotage Right Before Something Good Happens

 The offer arrives and something in you starts to fold.
 This is not a personal failing.
 It is an old protection doing exactly what it was built to do.

 You can usually feel it before you can name it.
 Something good is about to happen.
 The offer.
 The relationship.
 The launch.
-The opportunity you have been working toward for years.
+The opportunity you've been working toward for years.
 And right at the edge of it, something in you starts to fold.
 You miss a call.
-You snap at someone who did not deserve it.
-You convince yourself the thing was not really what you wanted anyway.
+You snap at someone who didn't deserve it.
+You convince yourself the thing wasn't really what you wanted anyway.

 Then it slips through your fingers.
 And you have a familiar conversation with yourself about why you do this every time.

 Self-sabotage is one of the most painful patterns to live with because it looks like a personal failing.
 It is not.
 It is a protective mechanism that learned its job a long time ago.
-The part of you that does the sabotaging is not trying to ruin your life.
-She is trying to keep you safe from a danger she has been tracking since you were small.
+The part of you that does the sabotaging isn't trying to ruin your life.
+She's trying to keep you safe from a danger she's been tracking since you were small.

 Somewhere in your early life, good things came with a cost.
 Maybe the cost was someone else's resentment.
 Maybe it was a sudden withdrawal of love when you stood out too much.
 Maybe it was the feeling that getting what you wanted meant losing someone or upsetting the balance at home.
 The subconscious took note.
 It decided that wanting was risky and getting was riskier.